holukas/dataflow/README.md

 `dbscanner` works directly on database data.

+`dataflow` configurations, including the different `filetypes`, are given in the `configs` folder.

-`dataflow` needs the external `configs` folder to run, which is not part of this source code due to security reasons.
+Configurations for accessing the database are not included in this source code for security reasons.

 ## Current data
 The first step is to make sure `dataflow` works with 2021 data onwards. filetypes for